SuchismitaSahu1993/Lipreading-Using-Mutimodal-Speech-Recognition/README.md

 * downloadTCDTIMIT - This folder contains the code for downloading the data from TCDTIMIT
 * DataPreprocessing - This folder contains the code for preprocessing the dataset.
-* audio_networks - This folder contain the code for audio sub-network.
+* LipReading_Audio_Subnetwork - This folder contain the code for audio sub-network.
-* LipReading - This folder contain the code for video sub-network
+* LipReading_Video_Subnetwork - This folder contain the code for video sub-network
-* CombinedSR - This folder contains the code for network making predictions combining both audio and video features
+* CombinedSR Network - This folder contains the code for network making predictions combining both audio and video features

 ## Results